 The climate is typically Mediterranean and due to its location, can be one of the hottest parts of the region during the summer.
 Summers are hot and dry (they can be completely rainless from May - mid-September) and the summer skies are generally cloudless.
-Inland, the Troodos and Kyrenia mountain ranges are refreshingly cooler.
+Inland, the Troodos mountain ranges are refreshingly cooler.

 Not just for relaxing on the beach, Limassol has many attractions and places to visit.